JohanOhlin/divingintoazure/_posts/2018-08-05-sending-emails-with-azure-functions-and-sendgrid.markdown

 #### Configure SendGrid

 Configure a SendGrid service in Azure.
 The free tier allows you to send 25 000 emails a months which is more than enough for this sample application.
 After you've setup SendGrid in Azure you need to login to the SendGrid portal to create an API key.
-You can access this portal by clicking on the <code class="code">Manage</code> button inside your newly created Azure SendGrid account.
+You can access this portal by clicking on the `Manage` button inside your newly created Azure SendGrid account.

 #### Add application setting

 Open Application Settings for the Function App (not the individual function, since many functions can run in a Function App).
-Add the application setting <code class="code">SendGridAttribute.ApiKey</code> with the key you've created in the SendGrid system.
+Add the application setting `SendGridAttribute.ApiKey` with the key you've created in the SendGrid system.

 #### Get URL and send test email

-Open the newly created Azure function and click on the <code class="code">Get function URL</code> button.
-Select <code class="code">Function key</code> and copy the URL created.
+Open the newly created Azure function and click on the `Get function URL` button.
+Select `Function key` and copy the URL created.
 Now you can send POST message with the following JSON data structure.

 {% highlight csharp %}
 {